ivanitlearning/AWS-Associate-Courses/SOA-C02/README.md

 ### 7.2.2.
 Behaviour tab

 * A distribution can have multiple behaviours
+* Viewer protocol policy:
   * HTTP or HTTPS
   * Redirect HTTP to HTTPS
   * HTTPS only
 * Allowed HTTP methods
 * Restrict Viewer Access - CF distribution accessible with signed URLs/cookies only.
 * Trusted Signers - Select accounts that can generate signed URLs/cookies